 As aluminum oxide needs to be baked at a high temperature of 1500°C, it is not possible to perform simultaneous baking with a wiring pattern using low melting point copper.
 By adding glass-based materials to aluminum oxide, LTCC substrates can be fired at temperatures as low as 900°C.

 This makes it possible to perform simultaneous firing with a wiring pattern of low melting point material such as copper or silver built-in.

 It is used as a substrate for high-frequency modules and semiconductor packages.

 Part 3.
 Order PCBs Made of Appropriate PCB Substrates

-In the past 22 years, PCBONLINE has been specialized in advanced circuit board manufacturing, such as alumina PCB, high-frequency PCB, aluminum PCB, multilayer PCB, etc. And our order pooling technology allows us to accept orders of any PCB amount.
+In the past 22 years, PCBONLINE has specialized in advanced circuit board manufacturing, such as alumina PCB, high-frequency PCB, aluminum PCB, multilayer PCB, etc. Our order pooling technology allows us to accept orders of any PCB amount.
 We can deal with prototypes, large-scale manufacturing, small-batch production, and prototypes.